-DOIS, supra note 140, at 3 (distinguishing a "decision file" from the administrative record: "the Decision File will be used as the primary basis for compilation of the AR [(administrative record, meaning the certified administrative record)], 6 ("The following documents are typically included in an AR when they are relevant"); EPAADP, supra note 109, at 3 (e.g., "Enhance the defensibility of EPA decisions by ensuring that the underlying administrative record includes all relevant information that EPA considered and any necessary responses to that information."), 5 ("...
+DOIS, supra note 140151, at 3 (distinguishing a "decision file" from the administrative record: "the Decision File will be used as the primary basis for compilation of the AR [(administrative record, meaning the certified administrative record)], 6 ("The following documents are typically included in an AR when they are relevant"); EPAADP, supra note 109120, at 3 (e.g., "Enhance the defensibility of EPA decisions by ensuring that the underlying administrative record includes all relevant information that EPA considered and any necessary responses to that information."), 5 ("...
 EPA is aware of that is relevant to the decision and that was considered directly or indirectly by the decision-maker, including information that supports or is contrary to the action taken by EPA..."), 4 n.
 3 ("A number of different phrases with the same meaning may be used interchangeably to describe the contents of the administrative record.
-For example, the administrative record may be referred to as the set of documents that 'provides the basis' or 'forms the basis' for an action; that the agency or decision-maker 'considered'; that the decision-maker 'considered either directly or indirectly'; or that the agency or the agency decision-maker 'relied on.").
+For example, the administrative record may be referred to as the set of documents that 'provides the basis' or 'forms the basis' for an action; that the agency or decision-maker 'considered'; that the decision-maker 'considered either directly or indirectly'; or that the agency or the agency decision-maker 'relied on.'").
 Even if EPA believes that this interchange of terms is not significant, it may mislead non-attorneys to include less than intended.
+Compare, however, the addition of "relevant" material to the record under certain instances, supra, Section II.C.1.